GetOccasion/occasion-apidocs/source/includes/sdk/_price_information.md

 with `price`.

 The conclusion is simple: just charge credit cards for `order.balance` when the order form is submitted.
-Let `updatePrice()` do the rest and the numbers will always add up.
+Let `calculatePrice()` do the rest and the numbers will always add up.